-FutureLab Europe offers participants a unique opportunity to interact with international decision-makers, to enhance their credentials as European citizens, to take action in support of the European idea and to develop their own skills, ideas and networks.
+FutureLab Europe offers participants financial support for the concrete implementation of their projects, a unique opportunity to interact with international decision-makers, to enhance their credentials as European citizens, to take action in support of the European idea and to develop and put in practice their own projects.

-Each year, the programme kicks off with a week-long forum in Brussels in September/October (click here to read about last year's programme).
-This year, the annual FutureLab Europe forum will take place from 20 to 26 September 2015.
+The 2017 edition of the programme will kick off with a four days-long forum in Brussels in February 2017 (click here to read about last year's programme.
 Participants are expected to attend the entire forum.
 Potential applicants who cannot attend the whole week should not apply.
-The forum programme is followed by a spring event in Brussels, the Europe@debate-events, the writing of individual blogs as well as the participation in major European conferences, workshops and future scenarios.
-Participants are also encouraged to organize projects and activities by themselves.
-Funding for these is available on a case-by-case basis.
+The forum programme is followed by an autumn event in Brussels, Europe@debate-events, the writing of individual blogs as well as the participation in major European conferences, workshops and future scenarios.

-During the annual forum in Brussels, all non-travel programme-related costs (accommodation, food, course material, supervision etc.) are covered by the European Alliance for Democratic Citizenship, as funder of the programme.
+During the annual forum in Brussels, all non-travel programme-related costs (accommodation, food, course material, supervision etc.) are covered by the programme.
 During the follow-up Europe@debate events in Brussels and across Europe, all programme-related costs (including travel) are covered by the Alliance.

 What participants contribute